2026 YOUTH SPRING CONCERT INFORMATION

 TICKETS

-Tickets go on sale April 11th and can be purchased here.
+Tickets can be purchased here.

-REHEARSAL & SHOW DAY ARRIVAL & DISMISSAL:
+DRESS REHEARSAL + SHOW DAY ARRIVAL

 Once your dancer has been checked in, you may take your seat in the auditorium.

-SHOW DAY DISMISSAL: After the show, all dancers will be dismissed at the Dancer Check-in station.
+After the show, all dancers will be dismissed at the Dancer Check-in station.
 ONLY THE PARENT WITH THE WRISTBAND will go to the Dancer Check-in area to pick up dancer.
 Other guests can proceed to the common area.
 Please allow time for this process.
 This is a time to show patience and appreciation for our backstage staff, who worked so hard to make the show run smoothly and to keep your children safe!

 COSTUMES

-• To ensure no costume issues, dancers should not wear their costumes or performance tights before dress rehearsal and the show.
+To ensure no costume issues, dancers should not wear their costumes or performance tights before dress rehearsal and the show.

-• No underwear is to be worn on dress rehearsal or recital day.
+No underwear is to be worn on dress rehearsal or recital day.
 We do not want to see your panty lines!
 Skintone bras or leotards are required for those dancers who need them.

-• We ask that dancers wear natural-colored nail polish or natural nails without polish and keep earrings to simple studs.
+We ask that dancers wear natural-colored nail polish or natural nails without polish and keep earrings to simple studs.
 Please remove any bracelets/anklets, necklaces, and rings.

 We encourage dancers to bring all costume pieces, accessories, and shoes in a garment bag with a hanger with their NAME CLEARLY LABELED on the outside.
 This will help staff move dancers quickly to and from backstage.
 REMEMBER: LABEL EVERYTHING!
 Costumes, shoes, tights, bags, water bottles, etc. Do not bring any extra items that can be lost or broken.